Iowa golf notebook | Hawkeye men close out fall slate at Fallen Oak Collegiate Invitational, women set to compete in Rainbow Wahine Invitational

-The Iowa men’s golf team closed out its fall season at the Fallen Oak Collegiate Invitational in Biloxi, Mississippi, on Tuesday.
+Iowa men’s golf closed out its fall season at the Fallen Oak Collegiate Invitational in Biloxi, Mississippi, on Tuesday.

 The next closest team to Auburn was Mississippi State, but the Bulldogs finished 18 strokes behind the Tigers.